-“Customers and other people who come in contact with your business expect to find a reputable businesses on the Web, so don’t risk your credibility by not being present.”
+“Customers and other people who come in contact with your business expect to find a reputable business on the Web, so don’t risk your credibility by not being present.”

 A website seems so sterile and impersonal.
-It won’t add to “our kind” of customer base that was built on personal relationship.
+It won’t add to “our kind” of a customer base that was built on personal relationships.

 The Internet gives everyone access, targeting no one in particular.
 The Internet user chooses where to look, just as they choose what newspaper to buy or what television program to watch.
 If your business is not there, it won’t be found.

-If your business markets to travellers accommodations, restaurant, speciality shopping, tickets, travel wear, recreational products, travel gear, animal care, children’s activities) YOU NEED A WEBSITE.
+If your business markets to travelers accommodations, restaurant, specialty shopping, tickets, travel wear, recreational products, travel gear, animal care, children’s activities) YOU NEED A WEBSITE.
 Statistics show that 7 out of 10 people will go to the internet for information before they purchase real estate or set a travel itinerary.

 A website usually is rather impersonal — and that’s a good thing.
-When people use the internet they want information not a personal relationship.
+When people use the internet they want information, not a personal relationship.
 The information will bring them to you.
-You create the relationship.
+You create a relationship.